ajvincent/ts-morph-structures/docs/use-cases/TwoKeyedMap.md

 Our `StringStringMap` class _will_ emulate this, but for now we just need to be aware of it and adjust our method-property statements table accordingly.

 To solve the first, I need to create a property signature for the property, and add the signature to the type members map.
-To save myself some trouble, I'm going to comment out this line from earlier:
+To save myself some trouble, I'm going to remove this line from earlier:

 ```typescript
   readonly #hashMap = new Map<string, V>;